 BRPD: Two more suspects pending arrest in Caleb Wilson hazing investigation; further details sparse

-BATON ROUGE - At a news conference Friday morning, the Baton Rouge police chief two more suspects are pending arrest in an investigation into the death of Southern University student Caleb Wilson, who died during an Omega Psi Phi hazing incident.
+BATON ROUGE - At a news conference Friday morning, the Baton Rouge Police Chief said two more suspects are pending arrest in an investigation into the death of Southern University student Caleb Wilson, who died during an Omega Psi Phi hazing incident.

-Chief TJ Morse said detectives were in the process of obtaining warrants for two additional suspects in Wilson's death and that officers expected them to turn themselves in by the end of the day Friday.
+Chief TJ Morse said detectives were in the process of obtaining warrants for two additional suspects in Wilson's death and that officers expected the two men — Isaiah Smith and Kyle Thurman — to turn themselves in by the end of the day Friday.

 The WBRZ Investigative Unit previously reported that up to 10 people could be facing charges.

 The first arrest in the case came Thursday night when SU graduate Caleb McCray was arrested for alleged criminal hazing.
-McCray's attorney issued a statement Friday morning on his client's behalf.

 Morse detailed some aspects of BRPD's investigation and said it is not ruling out further arrests.
 Obstruction was also mentioned as a possible charge for some of the fraternity members at the "ritual" who did not call 911 when Wilson collapsed or told hospital staff the incorrect location and circumstances around his condition when he was brought to the emergency room.